December 8, 2022

-All COVID-19 information and updates can be found on the Board’s COVID-19 Response page.
+All COVID-19 updates can be found on the Board’s COVID-19 Response page.

 TLDSB works closely with our two public health units: